shinhh4646-tech/hwahyeonShin/LAB4/README.md

 # LAB_04: Recursive Algorithms

 ## 1. Team Members & Assigned Exercises
 Exercise 1: Jina Hwang - Recursive Comment Thread Traversal
 Exercise 2: Minkyeong Kang - Recursive Content Aggregation (Divide & Conquer)
 Exercise 3: Hwahyeon Shin - Converting Recursion to Iteration

 ## 2. Brief Description of Solutions

-Exercise 1 (Recursive Traversal):
+Exercise 1 (Recursive Comment Thread Traversal):
-Implemented a CommentNode structure to represent nested social media comment threads.
+Made a CommentNode structure to manage nested comments as a tree.
-Developed recursive functions for depth-first traversal to count total comments, sum up likes, and calculate the maximum nesting depth.
+Used recursion to display comments with indentation and count the total number of replies and likes.
-Added recursive search by user/keyword and a cascade deletion feature that removes a target comment along with all its replies.
+Added a search function for specific users and a delete function that also removes all sub-replies.

-Exercise 2 (Divide & Conquer):
+Exercise 2 (Recursive Content Aggregation with Divide & Conquer):
-Applied Divide and Conquer to find the maximum, sum, and average engagement scores by recursively splitting the post array.
+Used Divide and Conquer by splitting the post list in half to find the max engagement and average.
-Implemented Merge Sort (O(n log n)) to rank posts by engagement.
+Implemented Merge Sort to rank posts and used a recursive search to find the peak time for likes.
-Used binary search-style recursion to identify the peak hour of likes in O(log n) time.

 Exercise 3 (Iteration with Explicit Stack):
-Converted recursive thread flattening into an iterative version using an explicit stack in heap memory to ensure stability for deep threads.
+Changed recursive functions into loops using a manual stack to prevent the program from crashing on long threads.
-Used a State Machine approach with START and DONE labels to manually track traversal progress without the system call stack.
+Used START and DONE labels to keep track of the progress in nested comments without the system stack.
-Implemented tail recursion and loop conversion for comment counting to optimize memory usage.
+Applied tail recursion and while loops for counting comments to save memory.

 ## 3. Complexity Analysis Summary